 Curly Coat

-If your F2 Goldendoodle puppy has a curlier coat that resembles a Poodle, they will shed less than other Goldendoodles but require more grooming.
+If your F2 Goldendoodle puppy has a curlier coat that resembles that of a Poodle, he will shed less than other Goldendoodles but will require more grooming.
 This is because their curls are more effective at keeping their fur from shedding into the environment, but that also means that more hair gets caught in their coat and can get tangled and matted much more quickly.
-For these puppies, you will do well to brush out their fur every day to prevent their coat from getting too matted.
-It is also a good idea to get your F2 Goldendoodle groomed semi-regularly – a good rule of thumb is to get them groomed every two to three months.

 Wavy or Smooth Coat